 - A. The "lottery tuition fund" is created in the state treasury.
-The fund shall be administered by the commission on higher education [higher education department].
+The fund shall be administered by the commission on higher education.
 Earnings from investment of the fund shall accrue to the credit of the fund.
-Any balance in the fund at the end of any fiscal year shall remain in the fund for appropriation by the legislature as provided in this section. - B. Money in the lottery tuition fund is appropriated to the commission on higher education[higher education department] for distribution to New Mexico's public post-secondary educational institutions to provide tuition assistance for New Mexico resident undergraduates as provided by law.
+Any balance in the fund at the end of any fiscal year shall remain in the fund for appropriation by the legislature as provided in this section. - B. Money in the lottery tuition fund is appropriated to the commission on higher education for distribution to New Mexico's public post-secondary educational institutions to provide tuition assistance for New Mexico resident undergraduates as provided by law.